chuan-khuna/chuan-khuna/README.md

 > "I am just another desultory learner."

+> "I need something lead me back on the right track."

 #### 🍵/About Me

 Implemented simple machine learning model in a Data Mining course, experienced in climate science from senior project, learnt about Deep Learning from online courses.